HarryHelsing/Notes/DocumentingMyJourney/my_experiments.md

   us stuck.
 Yes programming is supposed to be a puzzle at times, but perhaps not a frustrating headache, perhaps we make it that.
+- I need to improve my diagnostic toolbelt.
+I have been fiddling with this wifi situation in the dark and I really need to understand what I'm doing and the landscape behind it.
 ### 02/07/2025 - Azoth is Born
 - Today I will try to set up my old computer as a server.
   I will name it Azoth after the universal solvent in